DEV Community

 We will use Mailtrap as our SMTP server, responsible to deliver emails.

-Mailtrap can be used for email sending.
+Mailtrap can be used for email delivery.
 Apart from that, it offers a feature great for testing, that is, it can be used as fake SMTP server.
 This means we can use Mailtrap's SMTP server to receive emails from our NodeJs application and emulate sending without actual delivery.
 This service is ideal to test and view emails we send without spamming real recipients or flooding your own inboxes.

 You will need to get credentials from mailtrap to use their SMTP service.
-Follow this guide to get credentials for SMTP integration.
+Follow this guide to get necessary credentials for SMTP integration.

 1. Host